Applehand/family-tree-simulation/README.md

 # Family Tree Simulation of Life
 This is a web-based simulation that allows users to generate and inspect a virtual family tree.
-Create a starting family with a matriarch and patriarch and then simulate the progression of generations as the family grows and evolves over time.
+Begin with a matriarch and patriarch and then simulate the progression of generations as the family grows and evolves over time.